The Floyd Rose-Fernandes Connection

 2000: Takeuchi TRS-PRO is discontinued and replaced with an OEM-supplied GE1996T clone by Ping Well in Taiwan, branded as "Fernandes" and designated FRT-11.

-2000: Fernandes introduces Custom Order System, broadly applied.
+2000: Fernandes introduces a Custom Order System, broadly applied.
 Although it does not explicitly state that the system also applies to left-handed guitars, non-listed left-handed guitars are made through this system.
-Surviving examples from the first few years of the system indicate that they only accepted orders for FR or FGZ models.
+Surviving examples from the first few years of the system indicate that they only accepted orders for FR or FGZ-based models.

 2002: Most Fernandes guitars are fully made in China except for limited domestic runs.